 “HoRenSo” for non-Japanese employees (3) Honest Reporting

 Q: I learned about reporting, contacting and consulting during the initial training.
-I was taught “the conclusion should come first,” “use of 5W1H,” “always consult first and not to act independently.”
-Among the teachings, the lecturer made an emphasis on “making an honest report.”
+I was taught "the conclusion should come first," "use of 5W1H (why, where, when, who, what and how)," "always consult first and not to act independently."
+Among the teachings, the lecturer made an emphasis on "making an honest report."
 But, how far should I go in reality?
 There is a saying that sometimes it is necessary to stretch the truth.

 A: Have the courage to make an honest report.

 This is a difficult question but I can only answer that you should be honest all the time.